 Dr Hannah Swift

-Eastern ARC Research Fellow
+Eastern ARC Research Fellow and Co-ordinator

 I am the Eastern Academic Research Consortium (Eastern ARC) Research Fellow for the Quantitative Social Sciences.
 The Eastern ARC is a joint initiative between the University of Essex, the University of East Anglia and the University of Kent.
 My role is to build collaboration, research and capacity within the quantitative social sciences.
 Please do not hesitate to contact me if you would like any further information on Eastern ARC activities, if you are interested in working with quantitative social scientists from any Eastern ARC institution or if you have any innovative initiatives or ideas to build collaborations between Eastern ARC members.